bryanluza/python_project_template/README.md

 ## Using This Template

-To start a new project using this template:
+To bootstrap a new project:

 ```bash
 pipx install cookiecutter
 cookiecutter gh:bryanluza/python_project_template
 ```

-You’ll be prompted for project name, author, etc. All placeholders will be automatically replaced.
+You’ll be prompted to enter project-specific values (name, author, etc.).
+All placeholders are automatically replaced throughout the generated files.

 **Placeholder locations:**
 - pyproject.toml